How to avoid Crowds at the 5 Most Beautiful Lakes in Banff National Park

 Big Beehive Trail

 The best alternative (in our opinion) to enjoy the surroundings of Lake Louise is to hike the Big Beehive Trail.
 This trail starts right at the end of the shoreline of Lake Louise in front of the Fairmont Chateau.
 The first leg of the journey takes you to Lake Agnes and the world-famous tea house via the Lake Agnes Trail.
 From the tea house, the trail curves around Lake Agnes and continues uphill with steep switchbacks towards the Big Beehive viewpoint.
 Take in this phenomenal, elevated view of Lake Louise while relaxing and breathing in the crisp air.
+And if you are an experienced hiker, you can take your hike a little further to Devil's Thumb.
+From this viewpoint, you'll have a view of Lake Agnes and Lake Louise in one shot!

 Length: 10.3 km (6.4 mi) | Duration: 4.5 hours | Elevation gain: 647 m (2122 ft)

 Only 5-10 mins away from Peyto Lake and 30 mins north of the town of Lake Louise along the Icefields Parkway lies Bow Lake.
 Sitting at an elevation of 1,920 m (6,300 ft), this turquoise lake is one of the largest in Banff National Park.
 Most tourists park at the main entrance of the Bow Lake and then walk towards the Simpson's Num-Ti-Jah Lodge right at the lake.
 From there, you will have impressive views of both the lake and the surrounding mountains, but also of the tourist crowds around you.
-Alternatively, some travellers decide to hike the Bow Glacier Falls trail to observe different angles of Bow Lake and the Bow River, and see the Bow Glacier up close.
+Alternatively, some travelers decide to hike the Bow Glacier Falls trail to observe different angles of Bow Lake and the Bow River, and see the Bow Glacier up close.
 We, however, don't recommend this as it is still relatively crowded as well as the views are not worth the 8 km (5 mi) round-trip.

 How to avoid crowds at Bow Lake: FIND YOUR PRIVATE SPOT AT THE LAKE!

-We found a spot only about 200 m (0.12 mi) south of the crowds, and had Bow Lake all to ourselves.
+We found a spot only about 200 m (0.12 mi) south of the crowds and had Bow Lake all to ourselves.
 We took a dip into the ice-cold water and tanned underneath the pleasant summer sun.
 After days of hiking, this was a perfect moment of relaxation!

 Continuing the drive along the Icefields Parkway from Bow Lake towards the north, you will find two exquisite blue lakes in the heart of the Canadian Rockies.
 The Waterfowl Lakes are an idyllic setting of two beautiful lakes surrounded by dramatic snowy mountain peaks to the south end of the Upper Waterfowl Lake.
 What makes this lake truly unique is Mt.
 Chephren in the backdrop.